Welt der Wunder

 Ticks like it warm and moist.
 Researchers are therefore predicting that the animals will become more abundant as a result of global warming in Europe will continue to spread.
 Ticks live for around three to five years and only need three blood meals in their entire life.

-Once the female tick is full of blood, it falls off its host.
-It now has 200 times its own body weight.
-She needs this energy to lay up to 3000 eggs, known as tick caviar.
-These eggs hatch into tiny, barely visible larvae in the spring.
+As soon as the female tick is full of blood, it falls off its host.
+Now it has 200 times its own body weight.
+It needs this energy to lay up to 3000 eggs, the so-called tick caviar.
+Tiny, barely visible larvae hatch from these in spring.

 Winzige Wegelagerer: Wie gefährlich sind Zecken wirklich?